Borgward IV: Variants

-Three models of the Borgward were produced, Ausführung (abbreviated to Ausf.)
-A, Ausf.
+Three models of the Borgward were produced, Ausführung A, Ausf.
 B and Ausf.
 C, primarily differing in armor, weight and radio equipment.

 The Borgward IV Ausf.
 A, the first model to enter serial production, was equipped with a 49-horsepower 4-cylinder water-cooled gasoline engine.
 Ausf.
-A was the most produced model, with approximately 616 produced between May 1942 and June 1943.
+A was the most produced model, with approximately 616 made between May 1942 and June 1943.